William Frawley: I Love Lucy

 Before each episode, Frawley would read the script with the rest of the cast, then would take out the sheets with only his lines and discard the rest of the script to study only his part.

 I Love Lucy debuted October 15, 1951, on CBS, and was a huge success.
 The series was broadcast for six years as half-hour episodes, later changing to hour-long specials from 1957 to 1960 titled The Lucille Ball-Desi Arnaz Show (later retitled The Lucy-Desi Comedy Hour).

 Vivian Vance played Ethel Mertz, Frawley's on-screen wife.
-Although the two actors worked well together, they greatly disliked each other.
+Although the two actors worked well together, they greatly disliked each other offscreen.
 Most attribute their mutual hatred to Vance's vocal resentment of having to play wife to a man 22 years her senior.
 Frawley reportedly overheard Vance complaining; he took offense and never forgave her.
-"She's one of the finest girls to come out of Kansas", he once observed, "But I often wish she'd go back there."
+"She's one of the finest girls to come out of Kansas", he once said, "But I often wish she'd go back there."

 An avid New York Yankees baseball fan, Frawley had it written into his I Love Lucy contract that he did not have to work during the World Series if the Yankees were playing.
 The Yankees were in every World Series during that time except for 1954 and 1959.
 He did not appear in two episodes of the show as a result.

-For his work on the show, Frawley was Emmy-nominated five consecutive times (1953–1957) for Outstanding Supporting Actor in a comedy series.
+For his work on the show, Frawley was Emmy-nominated five consecutive times (1953–1957) for Outstanding Supporting Actor in a Comedy Series.
 In 1957, at the end of I Love Lucy, Ball and Arnaz gave Frawley and Vance the opportunity to have their own Fred and Ethel spin-off series for Desilu Studios.
 Despite his animosity towards her, Frawley saw a lucrative opportunity and accepted.
 Vance declined, having no desire to work with Frawley again and also feeling that Ethel and Fred would be unsuccessful without the Ricardos.

 My Three Sons

-Frawley next joined the cast of the ABC (later CBS) situation comedy My Three Sons, playing live-in grandfather and housekeeper Michael Francis (sometimes, as in "What's Cooking?", William Francis), then "Bub" O'Casey beginning in 1960.
+Frawley next joined the cast of the ABC (later CBS) situation comedy My Three Sons, playing live-in grandfather and housekeeper Michael Francis "Bub" O'Casey beginning in 1960.
 Featuring Fred MacMurray, the series was about a widower raising his three sons.

 Frawley reportedly never felt comfortable with the out-of-sequence filming method used for My Three Sons after doing I Love Lucy in sequence for years.
 Each season was arranged so that main actor Fred MacMurray could film all of his scenes during two separate intensive blocks of filming for a total of 65 working days on the set; Frawley and the other actors worked around the absent MacMurray for the remainder of the year's production schedule.